 November 20, 1992 at Korakuen Hall, Ezaki would work an eight man tag team match along with FMW wrestlers Sambo Asako, Ricky Fuji, and Florida independent wrestler Haystacks Calhoun, Jr. as they would take on the team of The Psychos and The Alligators with Ezaki taking the fall after Alligator Man # 1 would get the win to build them up for the upcoming Tag Team Tournament that was beginning.

-February 21, 1993 at Korakuen Hall, Ezaki and Mr. Gannosuke would team up together and would be labeled the Kyushu Express due to them both being from the southern part of Japan as they would team up together against The Gladiator and Dr. Hannibal.
+February 21, 1993 at Korakuen Hall, Ezaki and Mr. Gannosuke would team up together against The Gladiator and Dr. Hannibal.
 The Kyushu Express pull out some double teaming moves including Gannosuke delivering a drop kick the same time that Ezaki would deliver a spinning heel kick but the The Gladiator and Dr. Hannibal would be too much to powerful for the still young team as The Gladiator would finish off Ezaki with an Awesome Bomb.

-March 5, 1993 at Korakuen Hall, the Kyushu Express would face off against each other as Mr. Gannosuke would defeat Ezaki as Gannosuke continue to climb up the ladder in FMW the way that Ezaki had wanted to although Onita still took a personal shining to Ezaki the way that Goto had taken a shining to Gannosuke.
+March 5, 1993 at Korakuen Hall, the Kyushu Express would face off against each other as Mr. Gannosuke would defeat Ezaki by making him submit to a single leg crab as Gannosuke would continue to climb up the ladder in FMW the way that Ezaki had wanted to.

 March 17, 1993 at the Sapporo Nakajima Sports Center, the top three young wrestlers of Ezaki, Mr. Gannosuke, and Koji Nakagawa would team up against the foreign team of Sabu, Tiger Jeet Singh, Jr. who would go on to become Tiger Ali Singh in the WWF, and Judge Dread would defeat the green boys as Sabu would finish off Nakagawa for the win.

-June 8, 1993 at the Okinawa Air Force Base, a special show would see a special match as Atsushi Onita and Tarzan Goto would take on the younger FMW wrestlers in Battle Ranger Z, Eiji Ezaki, and Koji Nakagawa with Ezaki getting a rare chance at facing off against Onita as well as his teacher Goto.
-Ezaki would hit some of his highflying moves on Onita and busting him open but Onita would end up nailing Ezaki with his Thunder Fire Powerbomb to get the win in the handicap match.
+June 8, 1993 at the Okinawa Air Force Base, a special show would see a special match as Atsushi Onita and Tarzan Goto would take on the younger FMW wrestlers in Battle Ranger Z, Eiji Ezaki, and Koji Nakagawa with Ezaki getting another chance at facing off against Onita as well as his teacher Goto.
+Ezaki would hit some of his highflying moves on Onita and even bust him open but Onita would end up nailing Ezaki with his Thunder Fire Powerbomb to get the win in the handicap match.